LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 This level will also help solidify your understanding of **events** on the blockchain, as once we get around to building the frontend, indexing events through The Graph will become extremely important.

-For developers who are new to the Wagmi space, things might get a bit tough, but bear with us.
-After this course, you will be pro Wagmi/Rainbowkit developer!

 We will divide this lesson into three parts - Smart contracts, Subgraph, and Frontend.

 ## 🤩 Final Output